Unity-Technologies/NavMeshComponents/README.md

-# High Level Components for Runtime NavMesh Building
+# Components for Runtime NavMesh Building

-Here we introduce four high level components for the navigation system:
+Here we introduce four components for the navigation system:

 * __NavMeshSurface__ – for building and enabling a navmesh surface for one agent type.
 * __NavMeshModifier__ – affects the navmesh generation of navmesh area types, based on the transform hierarchy.